ObolNetwork/charon/docs/metrics.md

 - `cluster_network`: The cluster network name; goerli, mainnet, etc.
 - `cluster_peer`: The name of this node in the cluster.
 It is determined from the operator ENR.

-The above `cluster_*` labels are used to uniquely identify the metrics of a specific node which is especially useful if the metrics from multiple nodes or clusters are stored in a single prometheus instance.
+The `cluster_*` labels uniquely identify a specific node`s metrics which is required when storing metrics from multiple nodes or clusters in one Prometheus instance.

 | Name | Type | Help | Labels |
 |---|---|---|---|